Cristy Lane: 1982–present: Christian music transition and slowing down

 In 1987, a pair of singles released on the label reached minor Billboard country chart positions, including a cover of "He's Got the Whole World in His Hands".
 The label released Lane's next studio album in 1988 titled All in His Hands.
 The record was sold on television and was a collection of more Christian material.
 It was followed by an album of secular cover tunes in 1991.
 Transitioning into the 1990s, Lane and Stoller opened the "Cristy Lane Theater" in Branson, Missouri.
 Lane was among the first country artists to use Branson as a tourist attraction to Nashville music fans.
 Lane's theater was also used as a way to introduce up-and-coming music acts.
 The theater was sold after Lane fell off the stage in 1995 and injured her leg.

 With the introduction of the World Wide Web in the late 1990s, Lane and Stoller started selling her music through an official website.
 Previously-recorded Christian songs were re-packaged into various compilations by Lane during this time This proved successful when her 2003 compilation, One Day At A Time: 22 All Time Favorites Vol. I & II, was her first since 1983 to reach the country albums chart, peaking at number 62.
-In August 2003, she was honored by the Veterans of Foreign Wars in San Antonio, Texas, for her recognition to the military, and was inducted into its hall of fame.
+In August 2003, she was honored by the Veterans of Foreign Wars in San Antonio, Texas, for her service to the military, and was inducted into its hall of fame.
 Lane was the first female country performer to be inducted into their hall of fame.
 Plans were also laid during this period to film a biopic of Lane's life story, however, it has yet to be produced.